 Also, our 2020 & 2021 Disney World Crowd Calendars are great at identifying the least crowded times of year to visit, while also saving you money!

 First, let me say I hear you and I feel really bad for anyone who was looking forward to a trip to Disney in the coming weeks and had it canceled.
-As adults, we are obviously disappointed not to go, but I can only imagine if you have to break it to your kids that something they’ve looked forward to so much is now canceled.
+As adults, we are obviously disappointed not to go, and how your kids must have felt after something they’ve looked forward to so much was canceled.
 It stinks big time.

 Just try to understand that closing Disney World has been for the health and safety of you and your family and the millions of other guests going, plus the thousands of cast members working there.

-Thankfully at least, we now know that Walt Disney World is reopening on July 11.
-This lets you continue planning your Disney vacation once again.
+Thankfully at least, we now know that Walt Disney World is open, and this lets you continue planning your Disney vacation once again.

 When is a “safe” date to reschedule your Disney World vacation to?
 Now that Disney has reopened up 2020 hotel reservations and ticket sales, you can technically choose whenever you want to go.

-2021 Walt Disney World vacation packages and hotel rooms are also available to book, so you can get a jump start on planning your trip.
+2021 Walt Disney World vacation packages and hotel rooms are also available to book, so you can get a jump start on planning your trip for next year already.

-We do want to say that just because you CAN make reservations again for Summer 2020, it might be a better idea to push off your trip off until later in 2020 or even 2021.
+We do want to say that just because you CAN make reservations again for the rest of 2020, it might be a better idea to push off your trip off until 2021.
 This is especially true if you are nervous about traveling right now.

-By looking out to Late Fall 2020 or Winter 2020/2021, at least you’ll get a jump on the empty rooms and beat the majority of the other guests trying to do the same thing.
+By looking out to Winter 2020/2021 or beyond, at least you’ll get a jump on the empty rooms and beat the majority of the other guests trying to do the same thing.

 If I were planning a trip for my family, the very earliest I would personally start thinking about booking would probably be Late Fall, maybe November.
-Yes, the parks will be open earlier than that because Disney will implement the safety measures we already talked about before, making it possible.
+Yes, the parks are open now, it just depends on what type of visitor you are and how averse you are to traveling right now.

-The bad thing is not knowing when the new attractions will reopen.
-If you are going in 2020, then you might have wanted to wait until Remy’s Ratatouille Adventure is open.
-That was “Summer 2020” before, but now that’s easily turned into Fall 2020, if not Winter 2021.
+We also don’t know when the new attractions will reopen.
+We still don’t know when Remy’s Ratatouille Adventure is going to open for example.
+First it was “Summer 2020,” but now that’s turned into Fall 2020, if not Winter 2021.

 If you really want to be safe, you could always wait and go for Disney World’s 50th Anniversary in 2021.
 We don’t know the exact dates yet, but anywhere in Fall 2021 should be fine.
 There will be new entertainment, attractions and lots of festivities.